 Do not use high pressure jet cleaners.

-Since the discs are painted, they can be treated with the same detergents as the bodywork.
+Since the wheels are painted, they can be treated with the same cleaning agents as the body.

-Small damage to the paintwork can be repaired with a special touch-up pencil before rust begins to form.
-More significant damage or areas with rust formation can only be repaired at a workshop.
+Minor damage to the paintwork before rust starts to form can be repaired with a special touch-up pencil.
+More significant damage or areas with rust formation can only be repaired at a service station.

 Bottom

-Corrosive substances used to remove ice and snow or to control dust can collect on the underside of the vehicle.
-If left unwashed, these substances can accelerate the development of corrosion and rust.
+Corrosive substances used to remove ice and snow or to combat dust can collect on the underside of your vehicle.
+If not washed off, these substances can accelerate the development of corrosion and rust.

-Regularly use plain water to clean the underside of your vehicle of these substances.
+Use regular water regularly to clean the underside of your car from these substances.

-Carefully clean all areas where dirt and other debris can collect.
-Soften lumps in hard to reach areas before rinsing.
+Carefully clean all areas where dirt and other debris may accumulate.
+Soften clumps in hard-to-reach places before rinsing.

-Clean the interior of the vehicle, including the trim and trim of the instrument panel, with a dry cloth or interior cleaning agent.
+Clean the interior of the vehicle, including the trim and dashboard, with a dry cloth or interior material cleaner.

 The instrument panel should only be cleaned with a soft, slightly damp cloth.

 Fabric upholstery should be cleaned with a vacuum cleaner and a brush.
-Stains should be removed with an upholstery cleaner.
+Stains should be removed with a cleaning agent for upholstery material.

-Seat belts should be cleaned with lukewarm water or an interior cleaner.
+Seat belts should be cleaned using lukewarm water or a cleaning agent for interior materials.

-Caution: Close any Velcro fasteners on your clothing as the Velcro used in them can damage the upholstery of the seats.
+Caution: Close any Velcro fasteners on your clothing as the Velcro used may damage the seat upholstery.

 Plastic and rubber parts

-Plastic and rubber parts can be cleaned with the same cleaning agent as for cleaning the bodywork.
+Plastic and rubber parts can be cleaned using the same cleaning agent as for cleaning the body.
 If necessary, use a cleaning agent for interior materials.
-The use of any other means is not permitted.
-This is especially true for solvents and gasoline.
-Do not use high pressure washers.
+The use of any other agents is unacceptable.
+This especially applies to solvents and gasoline.
+Do not use high-pressure washers.